There are several grades of membership available, to reflect your interest and professional experience.

 - have had at least five years’ experience in the practice of technical communication, three years of which must have been in a responsible position, and can satisfy the Council that they have a comprehensive knowledge of the techniques of scientific or technical communication.

-Honorary Fellows, Associate Members, Student Members, Junior Members, and Business Affiliates are collectively known as Non-corporate Members and, whilst enjoying the benefits of membership, do not have voting rights on ISTC issues.
+Honorary Fellows, Associate Members, Student Members, Entry-level Members, and Business Affiliates are collectively known as Non-corporate Members and, whilst enjoying the benefits of membership, do not have voting rights on ISTC issues.

-Junior Members shall be those persons admitted by the Council at its absolute discretion and who are active in the profession but have not yet attained sufficient experience for full membership.
+Entry-level Members (was Junior) shall be those persons admitted by the Council at its absolute discretion and who are active in the profession but have not yet attained sufficient experience for full membership.

 Associate Members shall be those persons admitted by the Council at its absolute discretion and who wish to be associated with the Institute to further their knowledge of scientific and technical communication.